 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-Earlier this year Disney rolled out a way to pre-order your meals at select quick-service restaurants using the My Disney Experience app.
+Last year Disney rolled out a way to pre-order your meals at select quick-service restaurants using the My Disney Experience app.

 I have to admit I was skeptical – would Disney World Mobile Order really improve my dining experience at Walt Disney World?
 Or would it be more hassle than help?

-Where Can I Use Mobile Order?
+Where Can I Use Disney World Mobile Order?

 - Aloha Isle